renec-chain/renec/docs/src/cli/install-renec-cli-tools.md

 ---
-title: Install the Renec Tool Suite
+title: Install Renec Tool Suite
 ---

 There are multiple ways to install the Renec tools on your computer